 Phambili, South Africa: Meet some of the good people who keep this country going

-It's a beautiful country filled with bold, brave, and glass-half-full people who push ahead.
+South Africa: a beautiful country filled with bold, brave, and glass-half-full people who push ahead.

 As the biggest digital news publisher in Mzansi, we know the news cycle can often feel like a groot gemors.